 When and Where

 Port Moody was going to celebrate its fourth annual Car Free Day event on Sunday, August 23, 2020.
-In years when it does take place, the event usually runs from around noon until 7:00 pm.
+However, the event was cancelled as a result of the coronavirus pandemic.
+In years when it does take place (hopefully as early as 2021), the event usually runs from around noon until 7:00 pm.

 The festival takes place in Port Moody along St. Johns Street between Queens Street and Moody Street.